Incline Dumbbell Chest Fly: How To Do, Muscles Worked

 4. Once the dumbbells reach chest level, reverse the movement by squeezing your pecs together.

-5. As the dumbbells are returning to the starting position, twist the handles so that the bottom of the dumbbells almost touch.
+5. As the dumbbells return to the starting position, twist the handles so that the bottom of the dumbbells almost touch.

 6. Start the next repetition by untwisting the handles back to a neutral position, and continue until the set is completed.

-This study found that when doing dumbbell flyes on unstable surfaces, the pectoralis major, anterior deltoid, and serratus anterior muscles worked more than when doing them on stable surfaces.
+A Study has found that when doing dumbbell flyes on unstable surfaces, the pectoralis major, anterior deltoid, and serratus anterior muscles worked more than when doing them on stable surfaces(1).

 It also helps you to improve your core stability and balance by making you balance on the ball while you do the exercise.